 Peewee Isidro: Motherhood in Post-production

-MEGA Magazine’s queen bee talks to us about her most rewarding role
+MEGA Magazine’s queen bee talks to us about her most rewarding role — being a mom

-Peewee Reyes-Isidro, famed editor-in-chief and the MEGA woman herself, is best known for an editorial body work that spans seventeen years.
+Peewee Reyes-Isidro, famed editor-in-chief and the MEGA woman herself, is best known for an editorial body work that spans eighteen years.
 In the midst of her fast-paced and illustrious life, it is unbeknownst to many that her greatest role is being a mom to her daughters, Celine and Chloe.

 “It is quite challenging when you are trying to balance work, life, and motherhood.
 Sometimes you succeed and sometimes you don’t.
 I love my job and I love my children.
 I am able to fulfill my role as an editor because I am fortunate to have an amazing and talented team who works really hard.
 It is the same on the home front because I get tremendous help and encouragement from my husband and my family,” says Peewee.

 Working in a very competitive industry, Peewee has to make sure that her brand churns out relevant and inspiring content daily.
 Competing with people who will do anything to succeed, Peewee can proudly say that she has never faltered.
+And beyond that, she’s successfully pivoted from print to digital, expanding the MEGA empire to MegaMan, MegaStyle and Mega Entertainment.

 “I try to be as real as I can be.
 As an editor-in-chief, I am expected to look and act a certain way.
 But ultimately, I am in this position because I always choose to be myself.
 My position requires me to lead and listen.
 As a mom, I practice the same principles,” adds Peewee.